sveinung/writings/maintainable_backbone_tests.md

  };
 ```

-However, there are some problems with having the `save` method doing the
+However, having the `save` method doing the assertion can be
-assertion.
-Lets say that we for example want to assert that _no_ book is
+problematic.
+Let's say that we for example want to assert that _no_ book
-saved if we add client-side validation.
-Another solution is to have the
+is saved if we add client-side validation.
+Another solution is to have
-`save` method return a new object that contains the relevant expect
+the `save` method return a new object that contains the relevant expect
 methods:

 ```diff